-Playing in the band with Brian, Jeff, and Zach has been extremely enjoyable, with one of the areas best modern country bands.
+Playing in the band with Brian, Charlie, and Zach has been extremely enjoyable, with one of the areas best modern country bands.
 The crowds that come out to see the band always have a great time and bring the party with them.
 Laissez les bon temps roulez!

 Charlie McGimsey grew up in the Sacramento area and has been playing drums since the age of 12.
 He has performed with some very well known bands and prominent musicians.